CSIS-iLab/india-states/_analysis/states-update-september-14-2022.md

 **Source**: [The Print](https://theprint.in/india/cm-baghel-inaugurates-two-more-districts-for-chhattisgarh/1123140/); **In detail**: [CMO Twitter](https://twitter.com/ChhattisgarhCMO/status/1568281232689201153); [CMO Twitter](https://twitter.com/bhupeshbaghel/status/1565895782431363072); [CMO Twitter](https://twitter.com/bhupeshbaghel/status/1565705986480160769)

 **Meghalaya** launched the online portal of its Meghalaya Residents Safety and Security Act (MRSSA) 2016.
-The implementation of the digitised system will ensure the safety and security of the residents and also act as a strong intelligence-gathering system for authorities to monitor and act.
+The implementation of the digitized system will ensure the safety and security of the residents and also act as a strong intelligence-gathering system for authorities to monitor and act.

 **Source**: [East Mojo](https://www.eastmojo.com/meghalaya/2022/09/08/meghalaya-cm-launches-residents-safety-act-online-portal/); **In detail**: [Portal](http://megrssa.nic.in/)